nightroman/FarNet/trunk/RightWords/Readme.txt

 Dictionaries are sorted internally by numbers of valid word hits.
 This slightly improves performance for 2+ dictionaries and provides word suggestions from more expected dictionaries first.

+1.0.5.

+Use FarNet 4.4.20 (new editor color API).

+Experimental, with known caveats, highlighting of misspelled words in the editor.
+This mode is turned on/off by the module menu command [Highlighting].

+CAVEATS: Highlighting works fine (AFAIK) if there is the Colorer plugin and there are no editor color plugins.
+Without Colorer it works fine only if the text is not being modified.
+With other editor color plugins it is not tried.

+Highlighting color is black on red and it is not yet configurable.